Sustainability / Governance Corporate Compliance

 Prevention of Bribery and Corruption

-The Daicel Group has signed the United Nations Global Compact and is determined to prevent all forms of corruption, including bribery*1.
+The Daicel Group has signed the United Nations Global Compact and is determined to prevent all forms of corruption, including bribery.
 Regardless of where we operate, domestically or overseas, we strictly forbid engagement in any actions that may be perceived as bribery, and we maintain highly transparent relationships with politicians, governments (public servants), business partners, and all other stakeholders.
-As stipulated in the Ethical Standards of Daicel Group, we prohibit the giving and accepting of gifts, meals, and entertainment to or from business partners, except when it is deemed to be within the scope of sound business practices and social norms and is approved each time by the relevant division head.
-In addition, each organization conducts a periodic inventory of risks involved in business activities, including corruption and bribery*2.
+As stipulated in the Ethical Standards of Daicel Group and the Daicel Group Basic Policies on Anti-Corruption and Compliance with Competition Law, we prohibit the giving and accepting of gifts, meals, and entertainment to or from business partners, except when it is deemed to be within the scope of sound business practices and social norms, and any such conduct is approved each time by the relevant division head.
+In addition, each organization conducts a periodic inventory of risks involved in business activities, including corruption and bribery.*1

 Daicel educates its employees on preventing corruption through rank-based group training and e-learning.
 For employees who are to be transferred outside of Japan, we provide training on the Prevention of Bribery of Foreign Public Officials under the Unfair Competition Prevention Act, and precautions regarding local laws and regulations, including the extraterritorial reach of the US Foreign Corrupt Practices Act.
 We provide education catered to the needs of each company by organizing the above-mentioned e-learning for the prevention of anti-competitive practices for domestic Group company officers and employees, while providing English-language educational materials and confirmation tests for overseas Group companies.

-The Corporate Compliance Program Division conducts hearings at each organization about entertaining public employees, based on payment records, and reports the results to the Top Management Review for corporate compliance*3.
+The Corporate Compliance Program Division conducts hearings at each organization about entertaining public employees, based on payment records, and reports the results to the Top Management Review for corporate compliance.*2

 Furthermore, the internal whistleblowing system also covers corruption and bribery, and suspicious cases are investigated and properly addressed under the system.

-• *2No serious risks concerning corruption or bribery were discovered at any organization in FY2023/3.
+• *1The Corporate Compliance Program Division conducted audits and found no serious risks concerning corruption or bribery at any organization in FY2024/3.

 Joining the United Nations Global Compact